inbo/tutorials/content/_index.md

 ## Introduction

 The tutorials website of INBO provides a wide range of instructions on the installation, use and development of (research) software at the [Research Institute of Nature and Forest (INBO)](https://www.inbo.be/en).
-It provies a collection of tips and tricks, more in depth tutorials, instructions, links to interesting resources and howto's written for and by INBO people.
+It provides a collection of tips and tricks, more in depth tutorials, instructions, links to interesting resources and howto's written for and by INBO people.

 ## Getting started